+On the Commission's webpage on FMD more information can be found on the disease and the legislation relating to FMD.
 Further more detailed information on this outbreak in the UK can be found on the FMD website of DEFRA, the UK Department for Environment, Food and Rural Affairs.

 3 August 2007 IP/07/1212: Foot and Mouth Disease outbreak confirmed in cattle in Surrey, England: UK authorities applying EC control measures

 6 August 2007 IP/07/1218: Foot-and-Mouth Disease: Commission adopts Decision to reinforce measures in the UK

 8 August 2007 IP/07/1226: Foot-and-Mouth Disease: Standing Committee approves Commission Decision maintaining measures for Great Britain

 23 August 2007 IP/07/1246: Foot-and-Mouth Disease in GB: Standing Committee supports Commission Decision to reduce control measures to the surveillance zone around the 2 outbreaks